Yes, we are super fans, having super fun on the trail of Shepard Fairey.

 Los Angeles, 2019

 We were at my dida’s (maternal grandma’s) house in Purnia.
 My widowed grandmother, was a devotee of RamKrishna, a Bengali saint, who in turn was a devotee of Maa Kali.
-She would take us to the Purnia Kali Bari at least once when we were visiting her.
+She would take us to the Purnia Kali Bari at least once during our stay with her.
 It was a trip that I enjoyed very much with its rhythmically bumping rickshaw ride as it snaked through tall palm trees that had little clay pots strung right around where their leaves ended.
-It looked as though the trees had strung necklaces around their neck.
+It looked as though the trees had necklaces around their neck.
 I enjoyed looking at the daring men who climbed way up high with minimal safety gear to collect the sweet sap from the pots.
 The sap has a nutty smoky flavor that tastes a bit like maple syrup.
 It is mildly processed to make yummy nolen gur that went into flavoring my favorite desserts.
 The sap of some other palms were used to make toddy.
 What that tastes like, I can’t tell, because I have never had any.
-Most of all I loved the serene setting of this little temple by the river with its lush tropical greens.
+Most of all I loved the serene setting of this little temple by the river amidst lush tropical greens.

 This time we were in Purnia for Kali Pujo and yes, as usual, we were going to venerate Maa Kali – this time at the Purnia Kali Bari.
 Like before we jumped on to our parents laps, and bumped along the road as our parents hugged us tightly.
 Little did I know that this trip was going to be quite different, one that would be seared in my memory.